Advancing Canadian AI research and application to fuel economic growth

 We are a globally-renowned AI Institute that empowers researchers, businesses and governments, to develop and adopt AI responsibly.

-The Vector Institute launched in March 2017 with generous support from the Government of Canada, Government of Ontario, and private industry, and in partnership with the University of Toronto and other universities.
+The Vector Institute launched in March 2017 with generous support from the Government of Canada, the Government of Ontario, private industry, and in partnership with universities in the Province of Ontario.

 Vector itself is not a university.
 Vector is an independent not-for-profit corporation that works closely with its partner universities, but Vector itself neither admits students nor grants degrees.

 How is the Vector Institute funded?

 Vector launched in March 2017 with combined total funding commitments of $135 million over its first five years.
 The institute is funded by the Government of Canada through the Canadian Institute for Advanced Research (CIFAR), the Government of Ontario through the Ministry of Economic Development, Job Creation and Trade, as well as nearly 40 companies in the Canadian economy across a range of sectors.

 The Vector Institute is officially incorporated as an independent, not-for-profit corporation.
 It is governed by a volunteer Board of Directors drawn from the private sector, public sector, academic and research communities.
 The Board of Directors receives no compensation for their volunteer duties.
 Learn more about our leadership team.

 Can I attend a talk or seminar held at Vector?

 Due to space limitations our internal talks are currently only available to Vector Faculty and their students, and to Vector Postgraduate Affiliates and Faculty Affiliates.
 From time to time Vectors hosts and/or sponsors talks that are open to external audiences.
 As these are scheduled, specific information about public events is available on our website.